dicksont/retoken/README.md

 ### .tap
-Use this property to get/set token closest to the origin.
+Use this property to get/set the token closest to the origin.

 ```javascript